 I was resting in bed around 10:30 AM.
-I had arisen at 06:30, ate breakfast, and performed a few communication and organization chores using my personal computer.
+I had arisen at 06:30, ate breakfast and performed a few communication and organization chores using my personal computer.

-As happens more often in the last few years, I need to take a brief rest from the many tasks I continue to assign to myself, from the increasing tension in trying to comprehend them all, and to assign priorities.
-I imagine this approximates a meditation, with eye mask on and hearing aids out.
+As happens more often in the last few years, I need to take a brief rest from the many tasks I continue to assign to myself, from the increasing tension in trying to comprehend them all and to assign priorities.
+I imagine this approximates a meditation, with an eye mask on and hearing aids out.

 Random thoughts, almost dreams appear.
 I am not asleep but not awake.

 After around thirty minutes the word ‘metanoia’ appeared to me, not visually, but as a soundless spoken word, but the spelling was clear.

 The unexpected appearance of a word I can’t remember ever using felt important enough to arise and look for a definition, using the iPhone lying nearby.
 From Wikipedia: